 - (1) Drug name, strength and form.

 - (2) Beyond use date or expiration date.

-- (3) NDC and lot number, if applicable.

-- (4) Special storage conditions, if required.
+- (3) Special storage conditions, if required.

 Phar 7.53 Security and access.
 (1) Arrangements shall be made in advance by the managing pharmacist for access of drugs by the health care staff of the institutional facility when dispensing by a pharmacist is not available.